The Teresa Daw Student Internship

 ARCH Disability Law Centre is a specialty legal aid clinic that practices exclusively in disability rights law.
 The Board of Directors of ARCH is proud to announce the launch of the Teresa Daw Student Internship, made possible by the Teresa Daw Legacy Fund.
 This fund was generously bequeathed to ARCH by our past Board President, Teresa Daw.

-The Teresa Daw Student Internship will create opportunities for Indigenous (First Nations, Metis, Inuit) law students to explore issues that directly affect their communities by funding a two (2) or three (3) month placement at ARCH Disability Law Centre.
+The Teresa Daw Student Internship will create opportunities for Indigenous (First Nations, Metis, Inuit) law students to explore issues that directly affect their communities by funding a two (2) month placement at ARCH Disability Law Centre.
 Learn more about the Internship below.

 Purpose